This post may contain affiliate links. Please read our disclosure policy.

 Servings: 1 serving

-This single serving cranberry sauce recipe is a classic.
-Made from fresh or frozen cranberries and ready in less than 15 minutes, it's the perfect side dish for Thanksgiving dinner.
+This small batch cranberry sauce is made with fresh or frozen cranberries, orange juice, sugar, and cinnamon.
+Ready in 15 minutes, it’s the perfect single serving holiday side dish.

 Ingredients